rushatgabhane/blame-gpt/README.md

 # [Do things that don't scale](https://www.paulgraham.com/ds.html).
 Focus on manual, labor intensive tasks in the early stages, even though they wouldn't be sustainable as we grow.
-Prioritize building a strong foundation through direct customer interaction (EXFY), even if it's **not efficient** in the long run.
+Prioritize building a strong foundation through direct customer interaction (EXFY), even if it's **not scalable** in the long run.

 # BlameGPT